mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 }
 ```

-The init and post parts are optional.
+When the init and post parts are omitted and only
-When only the condition is present, the semicolons can be omitted.
+the condition is present, the semicolons can be omitted.

 A `while` loop in other languages looks like the following in Go:

 ```go